 - Risk-free interest rate: The risk-free interest rate assumption is based on the U.S. Treasury instruments whose terms were consistent with the expected option term of our stock options. - Expected Dividend Yield: The expected dividend yield assumption is based on the fact that we have never paid cash dividends and have no present intention to pay cash dividends.
-Consequently, we used an expected dividend of zero. - Expected Volatility: The expected stock price volatility is estimated based on a combination of the historical volatility of a group of publicly traded peer companies and the historical volatility of our share price.
+Consequently, we used an expected dividend of zero. - Expected Volatility: The expected stock price volatility is estimated by taking the average historic price volatility of the share price of our common stock and industry peers, and adjusting for differences in life cycle and financing leverage.
 Our industry peers consist of several public companies in the biopharmaceutical industry. - Expected Term: We determine the average expected life of stock options based on the simplified method in accordance with SEC Staff Accounting Bulletin Nos.
 107 and 110.
 We expect to continue to use the simplified method until we have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.